Ghost boat investigation: Investigation

 Experts say that such a large boat sinking would have left some trace.
 “It’s really strange,” says Othman Belbeisi, who is the International Organization for Migration’s country director for Libya.
-Refugee advocate and migration expert Fausto Melluso with the Italian organization Arci in Sicily, says that “It is inconceivable that a boat with that many people can go missing in 2014 and nobody know about it.”
-Dr. Alganesh Fisseha an Eritrean political activist who fled the country herself is an expert on refugee issues.
+Refugee advocate and migration expert Fausto Melluso, with the Italian organization Arci in Sicily, said, “It is inconceivable that a boat with that many people can go missing in 2014 and nobody know about it.”
+Alganesh Fisseha, an Eritrean political activist who fled the country herself, is an expert on refugee issues.
 She said that it was the "first time she has heard of such a large group of people going missing without a trace. ...
-'It is impossible that they disappeared into thin air'” During the Lampedusa migrant shipwreck on October 12, 2013 more than 360 deaths were reported, with just 155 survivors.
-In that case bodies were spread out over the ocean.
+'It is impossible that they disappeared into thin air.'”
+During the Lampedusa migrant shipwreck on October 12, 2013, more than 360 deaths were reported, with just 155 survivors.
+In that case, bodies were spread out over the ocean.

-Eric Reidy had been working as a reporter in Tunisia when he heard that famed refugee activist Meron Estefanos was investigating reports surrounding the ghost boat.
+Eric Reidy had been working as a reporter in Tunisia when he heard that refugee activist Meron Estefanos was investigating reports surrounding the ghost boat.
 She was looking into a mysterious phone call to relatives of those on the ghost boat that the passengers were detained in a Tunisian prison.
-However further digging revealed that the phone calls turned out to be a false lead.
+However, further digging revealed that the phone calls turned out to be a false lead.